Spas2605/hm07-qa-us/README.md

 Testing putHandlers:
-Go to Swagger or API docs to retrieve and end point for the GET method Go to Postman, choose POST as a method, insert the newly generated URL followed by the end poin api/v1/kits/8` Click on Send to make sure a 200 Status code is deliverd and the resposne body contains Order and Go
+Go to Swagger or API docs to retrieve and end point for the GET method Go to Postman, choose PUT as a method, insert the newly generated URL followed by the end poin api/v1/kits/8` Click on Send to make sure a 200 Status code is deliverd and the resposne body contains Order and Go
   Open the file putHandlers.test.js
   Fill in the tamplate with this code:
   // eslint-disable-next-line no-undef